-- NEW!
-2016: Every child has the right to grow up in a world where he or she is free from being bought, sold or used for sex.
+- 2016: Every child has the right to grow up in a world where he or she is free from being bought, sold or used for sex.
 While the U.S. has made great strides, it continues to fall short in some areas.
 A collaborative report on how we can better protect children in our country.
 ALTERNATIVE REPORT: An NGO Response to the Periodic Report of the United States of America to the UN Committee on the Rights of the Child Concerning the Optional Protocol to the Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography

-- NEW!
-2016: Global Study On Sexual Exploitation Of Children In Travel And Tourism Regional Report: North America
+- 2016: Global Study On Sexual Exploitation Of Children In Travel And Tourism Regional Report: North America

-- NEW!
-2016: Expert Paper – A Guide To Megan’s Laws: Prevention Of Domestic And International Sexual Exploitation Of Children By The Honorable Chris Smith, Member Of Congress, United States Of America
+- 2016: Expert Paper – A Guide To Megan’s Laws: Prevention Of Domestic And International Sexual Exploitation Of Children By The Honorable Chris Smith, Member Of Congress, United States Of America

 - 2015: Prevention, Protection and Partnerships

 - 2013: And Boys Too—A discussion paper about the lack of recognition of the commercial sexual exploitation of boys in the United States

 - 2016: A Checklist for National Strategies to End Child Marriage